Iowa’s Child Car Seat and Seat Belt Laws

 Booster seat

-Booster or seatbelt
+Booster or seat belt

-Exceptions to Iowa's Car Seat Rules
+Exceptions to Iowa's Child Car Seat Rules

 Specific vehicles.
 Cars made in 1965 or earlier are exempt from the restraint laws, as are motor homes, police vehicles, and school buses (as long as the children are in the back).
-If the vehicle is not equipped with enough seatbelts or car seat hooks, a child might be permitted to sit in the back seat without the recommended restraint.
+If the vehicle is not equipped with enough seat belts or car seat hooks, a child might be permitted to sit in the back seat without the recommended restraint.

 Medical exceptions.
 Children diagnosed with certain medical conditions are also exempt if a physician has certified that the child should not use a child restraint device.